Balsamic Roasted Brussels Sprouts with Parmesan and Pine Nuts

 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

 Balsamic Roasted Brussels Sprouts with Parmesan and Pine Nuts are a perfect recipe for low-carb or Keto diets.
-Olive oil and nuts are both considered a “good fat” for South Beach, so Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts are a good side dish for any phase of the South Beach Diet, as well as a good choice for any kind of low-carb diet.
+Olive oil and nuts are both considered a “good fat” for South Beach, so Roasted Brussels Sprouts with Balsamic, Parmesan, and Pine Nuts are a good side dish for any phase of the original South Beach Diet, as well as a good choice for any kind of low-carb diet.

 Find More Recipes Like This One:

-Use Brussels Sprouts Recipes or Side Dishes to find more recipes like this one.Use the Recipes by Diet Type photo index pages to find more recipes suitable for a specific eating plan.
+Use Brussels Sprouts Recipes or Side Dishes to find more recipes like this one.Use the Diet Type Index to find more recipes suitable for a specific eating plan.
 You can also Follow Kalyn’s Kitchen on Pinterest to see all the good recipes I’m sharing there.